cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 *Tokens are the currency of GenAI.* In an AI model's context window, each token competes for space.
 The context window is a set of tokens included to generate a response; it represents the information available to an AI model including user prompts, uploaded files, system instructions, and textual data.
 The more tokens you use the more AI has to decide which context it needs to keep for a response or drop.
 Hallucinations become enhanced because the generative process is bogged down by every single word or phrase.

-**Remember:** Each word comes with statistical weight, which pulls the model's natural language processing in different directions.
+> **Remember:** Each word comes with statistical weight, which pulls the model's natural language processing in different directions.
 Since it is trained to prioritize a natural and helpful response over factual verification, it will start to hallucinate at a more extreme rate when there is more textual data.
 The mechanics for turning textual data into words are still probabilistic even it is more advanced.

 ### ***Phase 3***

+> ### Notes For Phase 3
+> Explain how Transformer Architecture and Natural Language Processing will develop into an LLM.
+Then explain how LLMs lead to GenAI chatbots.
+End with the last section of risks and limitations and fully develop the argument as to why AI tools don't live up to the hype.
+After this focus on the three roles that AI can fulfil for Copywriters.

 Once the model completes natural language processing, it becomes a **Large Language Model (LLM)**, a model of human-like language.
 The LLM can read, reason, and generate text that resembles human text.
 However, despite its capabilities, it still isn't like the chatbots we are using.

 Converting an LLM into a **Chatbot** requires an additional training stage.
 In this final stage, it is trained to become a conversational system that manages the dialogue flow, personalizes responses, and serves as a helpful, adaptable assistant.

 This kind of training is done through **Reinforcement Learning from Human Feedback (RLHF)** and **Direct Preference Optimization (DPO)**.

-Hallucination and sycophancy are a features, not bugs:

-- **Accessible Data:** They rely on next-word prediction, not a fact-checking engine.
-It is extremely difficult for them to verify the accuracy of information.
-- **Verification Methods:** They are trained to produce a plausible type of result, not an exact factual result.
-Whatever facts they get correct are circumstantial and due to statistical frequency.
-- **Research Capacity:** They can potentially fabricate fictional resources, events, or facts that appear authoritative.
-- **Language Processing:** They may be adept at processing superficial text that appears grammatically accurate, professionally sophisticated, and logically sound at a glance, but deeper inspection reveals the content lacks substantive thought, contextual grounding, or applicability.
-Functionally, they don't understand language on a semantic level; they aggregate patterns of writing using tokenization algorithms.
-- **Content Restraints:** They don't have hard-coded restraints that limit specific types of content, instead they are trained to suppress undesired outputs.
-However, those restraints can be bypassed.
-This means they can generate content that is inappropriate, illegal, deceptive, biased, manipulative, dangerous, or completely fabricated.